nrfconnect/sdk-nrf/doc/nrf/external_comp/memfault.rst

 You can get your project key after signing up with Memfault.

 .. note::
-   In the :ref:`memfault_sample` sample folder, the aforementioned Memfault configurations are already included.
+   In the |NCS| samples folders that use Memfault, the aforementioned Memfault configurations are already included.
    Make sure to add your project key in the :kconfig:option:`CONFIG_MEMFAULT_NCS_PROJECT_KEY` Kconfig option.

 You can also add the configurations using a Kconfig configuration fragment file.